ghosthamlet/CHN/README.md

 <p align="center">
 A text-based interface (TUI) to view and interact with Hacker News from your Console.<br>
-with auto classifer and recommender with relate to your upvotes and favorites.<br>
+With auto classifer and recommender with relate to your upvotes and favorites.<br>
 UI code is in reactjs style, easy and familiar for many developer who like reactjs.
 </p>